bqubique/Quran-RandomVerse/README.md

 # Welcome to Quran Random Verse!

 This is a sample project of random verse from the noble Quran.
-This application supports Wear OS 2.X and newer devices and has Wear OS Tiles support too.
+This application supports devices with Wear OS 2.X and newer and has Wear OS Tiles support.

 ## Project